chris-j-akers/i8080-javascript/README.md

 When the screen is half-way drawn, an interrupt is sent to the CPU which we'll call the 'half-blank interrupt', and, similarly, when the screen is fully drawn, another interrupt is sent to the CPU, which we'll call the 'Vertical Blank' interrupt.

-The screen-updates and interrupt firings must be in sync or you will see a side-effect known as 'tearing'.
+The screen-updates and interrupt firings must be in sync or a side-effect known as 'tearing' will occur.
 Imagine if the monitor has just drawn the top of a sprite at position (0,1) but, before it finished, the video RAM updates the sprite to position (0,5).
 The rest of the sprite will be drawn to screen in this different position, making it look disjointed or 'torn'.

 In *Space Invaders*, the interrupts are also critical for game timing and a lot of update code depends on them being fired at exactly the right point.
 Having said that, this emulation doesn't quite manage this.
 Instead of firing the half-blank when the screen is halfway draw and the full-blank when the screen is fully drawn, it only sends one interrupt after the whole screen is drawn and toggles the interrupt type each time (see `run()` in the [`invaders-web-worker.js`](src/emulators/space-invaders/src/web-workers/invaders-web-worker.js) module).
 Testing determined this was enough to keep the game running at a decent speed.